fasrc/helmod/doc/INSTALL.md

 ```

 This is the internal lmod/lua logging, which is after resolution of default versions and includes all modules loaded as dependencies.
-To go to the extreme and also log just what users are asking for on the command line, you can run this patch for `init/bash` and `init/csh` (it assumes `FASRCSW_PROD` is set in the base `lmod.sh` and `lmod.csh` setup scripts as done above):
+To go to the extreme and also log what users are asking for on the command line, you can run this patch for `init/bash` and `init/csh` (it assumes `FASRCSW_PROD` is set in the base `lmod.sh` and `lmod.csh` setup scripts as done above):

 ``` bash
 patch --directory="$FASRCSW_PROD"/apps/lmod/lmod -p1 < "$FASRCSW_PROD"/misc/modulelogger.patch